zuk881/Liri-node-app/README.md

 ## Overview

-This app is a command line interface program that uses Node.js with various NPM isntalled to ask the users a few questions, and based on answers queries three different API's and console.logs the results.
+This app is a command line interface program that uses Node.js with various NPM installed to ask the users a few questions, and based on answers queries three different API's and console.logs the results.
 The API's used are,